solidjs/solid/documentation/guides/rendering.md

 render(() => <App />, document.getElementById("main"));
 ```

+> **Important** The first argument needs to be a function.
+Otherwise we can't properly track and schedule the reactive system.
+This simple ommission will cause your Effects not to run.
 ## Components

 Components in Solid are just Pascal (Capital) cased functions.
 Their first argument is a props object and they return real DOM nodes.